ChifiSource/.github/profile/README.md

 </div>

 ###### pure julia notebooks!
-Olive is a pure julia notebook editor built on the back of multiple dispatch.
-Through multiple dispatch, olive is able to change functionality entirely by simply having new methods.
-Using extensions, olive can edit any file.
-Among other things, olive features ...
 Welcome to olive!
 Olive is a **pure julia** notebook editor built on the back of multiple dispatch.
 Through multiple dispatch, olive is able to change functionality entirely by simply having new methods.
 Using extensions, olive can edit **any** file.
 Among other things, olive features ...
 - regular **julia modules**
 - unparalleled **extensibility**